Updates: Proposed Changes to Weaken SNAP from the Former Administration

-The Former Administration proposed a series of rule changes that would have weakened theprogram and led to hundreds of thousands of New Yorkers losing access to the vital program.
+The Former Administration proposed a series of rule changes that would have weakened the SNAP program and led to hundreds of thousands of New Yorkers losing access to the vital program.

 Thank you for standing with us to help keep food on the table and support local food businesses and farmers by protecting SNAP.

-After the bipartisan 2018 Farm Bill passed with specific protections for the, the executive branch incrementally attempted to circumvent this achievement by posting a series of rule changes to the program including:
+After the bipartisan 2018 Farm Bill passed with specific protections for the Supplemental Nutrition Assistance Program (SNAP), the executive branch incrementally attempted to circumvent this achievement by posting a series of rule changes to the program including:

 - Time limits for how long adults between the age of 18 and 49, and without children or disabilities, can receive SNAP (ABAWD Rule)